 find its location to first order in the small quantity

-After finishing the book problem, go to the Lagrange Point Explorer from the class webpage.
+After finishing the book problem (don't forget part c!), go to the Lagrange Point Explorer from the class webpage.

 d) Check your answers to part b) by starting an orbit with zero speed at each of the Lagrange Points; describe the resulting five orbits in both the rotating and inertial frames.

 e) Consider particles starting from L4.
 Change the mass ratio to determine when this point is stable and when it is unstable.
 Compare with the predictions of section 2.2 and discuss the reasons for any differences.
 Does instability set in near m1/m2 = 25 or near m1/m2 = 27?